metricly/metricly-docs/content/integrations/rabbitmq/_index.md

 tags: ["#rabbitmq", "#integrations" ]
 author: Lawrence Lane
 ---
 Rabbit MQ is a message broker that manages queues between message producers and consumers.
-Metricly can be used to monitor your RabbitMQ server’s queuing performance.
+CloudWisdom can be used to monitor your RabbitMQ server’s queuing performance.

 ## Prerequisites
 - [Linux Agent][1]